haakotj/master-thesis/README.md

 # master-thesis

 The modified ChaCha20-Poly1305 with two keys: one MAC key and one confidentiality key.
-The implementation is based on RFC8439 and D. J. Bernstein documentations.

 The files:
 * **ChaCha20_poly1305_modified.py:** contain a python implementation of the modified chacha20-poly1305